Ty Law: 2001

-On February 1, 2001, the New England Patriots hired Romeo Crennel to takeover duties as defensive coordinator.
+On February 1, 2001, the New England Patriots hired Romeo Crennel to take over duties as defensive coordinator.
 Throughout training camp, the Patriots held a competition in between Otis Smith, Terrance Shaw, and Terrell Buckley following the departure of Antonio Langham.
 Head coach Bill Belichick named Law and Otis Smith the starting cornerbacks to begin the season.

 In Week 2, he set a season-high with ten combined tackles (seven solo) during a 3–10 loss against the New York Jets.
 On September 30, 2001, Law made three combined tackles (two solo), one pass deflection, and had returned an interception Peyton Manning threw on a pass to tight end Ken Dilger for a 23–yard touchdown as the Patriots defeated the Indianapolis Colts 13–44.
 On November 11, 2001, Law made four solo tackles, a pass deflection, one sack, and sealed a 11–21 victory against the Buffalo Bills by intercepting a pass by Alex Van Pelt to wide receiver Peerless Price with only 1:27 remaining in the fourth quarter.
 In Week 17, Law recorded four solo tackles, had one pass deflection, and intercepted a pass Chris Weinke threw to wide receiver Steve Smith Sr. and returned it 49–yards for a touchdown during a 38–6 win at the Carolina Panthers.
 He started all 16 games and finished with season with 70 combined tackles (60 solo), nine pass deflections, three interceptions, one sack, and set a career-high with two touchdowns.
 He was selected to the 2002 Pro Bowl, becoming his second Pro Bowl of his career.